Senior Research Scientist

 time period.
 Couples in which the husband, wife, both, or neither

-are frequent heavy drinkers will be recruited.
-Researchers will
+are frequent heavy drinkers were recruited.
+Researchers tested

-test whether self-regulation skills, in conjunction with heavy
+whether self-regulation skills, in conjunction with heavy drinking,

-satisfaction, marital stability, and marital conflict.
-Funded by an
+marital stability, and marital conflict.
+Funded by an award of

 Parks | Testa | Dearing